-Production indices often require indexing operations that involves larges amount of data.
-We recommend to perform these operations using a temporary index to ensure that the index is always up, live, and updated without interruption.
-Then, you can replace the original index with the temporary one.
+Production indices often require indexing operations that involve large amounts of data.
+We suggest performing these operations using a temporary index to ensure that the index is always up, live, and updated without interruption.
+Once the operation is complete, you can replace the original index with the temporary one.

-If you need to perform these kind of operations, the recommended way is to use the method replaceAllObjects, which handles this process behind the scenes.
+If you need to perform these kind of operations, the recommended way is to use the method replaceAllObjects, which handles this process for you!

 The index used by this process will have the same name as your main index with _tmp at the end (for example myindex_tmp).
 If you see a tmp index like this it means that replaceAllObjects was triggered and the reindex is running.

 If you find that the tmp index is not increasing in size for a long period of time (over an hour), this might mean that your reindex is not running any more.
 In such cases we recommend checking that you did not trigger any other reindexing processes.
 You can also check that you have not created any indexes of your own with _tmp at the end as this might cause a conflict with the one we create automatically.